johannhof/emoji-helper/README.md

 Emoji Helper
 ============

-An Emoji Cheatsheet extension for Chrome, Firefox and Safari.
+An Emoji cheat sheet extension for Chrome, Firefox and Safari.
 Also a Bookmarklet.
+Built because I like spamming my coworkers with :mushroom: :pig: :rocket: :snail: but fortunately have more important things to keep in mind than the name for :moyai:

+http://emoji-cheat-sheet.com is a great site, but opening a new tab distracts me too much..

-Visit the page for download links and more usage info.
+Visit http://johannhof.github.io/emoji-helper for download links from the official stores.

 ## Development